 A transcript is a representation of a student's entire academic record while at Johnson & Wales.
 The University employs two types of transcripts: academic and performance.
-An academic transcript reflects a student's unabridged academic history at the institution; including all letter grades.
-A performance transcript identifies the practical skills associated with a student's academic coursework.
-Skills are graded as developing, validated, mastered or not tested.
+An academic transcript reflects a student's unabridged academic history at the institution, including all letter grades.
+A performance transcript identifies the practical skills, including writing, associated with a student's academic coursework.
+Skills are graded as "developing," "validated," "mastery" or "not tested."
 The purpose of a performance transcript is to better represent the practical skills obtained by the student.